 Secondly, there are videos and DVDs available, which will teach you the basics of Polynesian dance.
 You will also learn background of the culture when trying out a specific dance style.
-Children can also be in the know with great lines of videos such as Fitness Beginnings.
+Children can also be in the know with great videos such as Real Hula Lessons for Children.

 Finally, some websites are able to teach you basic steps, and YouTube is a great place to start.
 If you are looking for some choreography, you can get inspired on this video website, which contains countless Polynesian dance classes and performances.

 Where to Dance

 So you've learned some great moves and now you are wondering where to show them off.
 Consider throwing a backyard luau if the weather is cooperative.
 Here you can have an impromptu hula lesson for friends and family, or have a small, informal performance as part of your party entertainment.

 If you are involved with some sort of non-profit, you can hold hula lessons or a Polynesian dance performance as a unique fundraiser.
 Especially during the summer months, this can be extremely successful.